KeikoShimizu/APIHub/packages/example/README.md

 **3. Set new localized texts inside i18n (English, French, and Spanish)**
-- Create the language objects for landing page inside of `layer7-apihub/src/i18n`.
+- Create the language objects for the Landing page inside of `layer7-apihub/src/i18n`.
 Currently in BeSafe Bank app, we have 3 language options English, French and Spanish.

         layer7-apihub/
         |-- src/